 One ongoing challenge was describing API limits to users, since integration partners have their own usage rules.

-• Collaborating with our lead technical writer on terminology that fits users’ mental models.
+• Using terminology that fits users’ mental models.

 • Editing UI copy to focus more on impact and less on transactions.